mykaomas/02-Advanced-CSS-Portfolio/README.md

 I presented two of the projects I've worked on thus far with embedded links in the image of the project to redirect them to the deployed site.

-I made the website responsive so it is able to adapt to smaller screens, without sacrificing quality or features.
+I made the website responsive to several different viewports so it is able to adapt to smaller screens, without sacrificing quality or features.

 To make contact easier for potential employers I embedded links to email, phone, and Github.